What is Purchasing Power Parity (PPP)?

 PPPs play a vital role and are preferred in the analyses carried out by policymakers, researchers, and private institutions, as they do not show major fluctuations in the short run.
 In the long run, PPPs somewhat indicate in which direction the exchange rate is expected to move as the economy develops further.

 The general method of constructing a PPP ratio is to take a comparable basket of goods and services consumed by the average citizen in both countries and take a weighted average of the prices in both countries (the weights representing the share of expenditure on each item in total expenditure).
 The ratio of the prices will be the PPP rate of exchange.

 Indexes such as the Big Mac Index and KFC Index use the prices of a Big Mac burger and a bucket of 12-15 pieces of chicken, respectively, to compare living standards between countries.
 These are moderately standardized products that include input costs from a wide range of sectors in the local economy, which makes them suitable for comparison.

 Although it is widely used, PPP ratios may not always portray the real standard of living in countries for the following reasons:

 - The underlying expenditure and price levels that represent consumption patterns may not be reported correctly.

-- It is difficult to construct identical baskets of goods and services while comparing dissimilar countries as people show different tastes and preferences, and the quality of the items vary.
+- It is difficult to construct identical baskets of goods and services while comparing dissimilar countries, as people show different tastes and preferences, and the quality of the items varies.

-- The prices of traded goods are mostly never seen to be equal too, as there are trade restrictions and other barriers to trade, which result in deviation from PPP.
+- The prices of traded goods are rarely seen to be equal, as there are trade restrictions and other barriers to trade that result in deviation from PPP.